MerginMaps/docs/src/gis/projections/index.md

 ### 2. Map projection

-Once the data is in the same datum, they are projected to 2d flat space (map canvas) and rendered to the user in QGIS or [Input app](https://inputapp.io).
+Once the data is in the same datum, they are projected to 2d flat space (map canvas) and rendered to the user in QGIS or [Mergin Maps Input](https://inputapp.io).

 ## What could possibly go wrong?